Art rock: History

-1960s

-Background
+1960s: Origins

 In the late sixties and early seventies, rock both co-opted and challenged the prevailing view of musical art, often at the same time.
 This is evident in a diverse body of music that includes the Beach Boys' Pet Sounds and the Beatles' Sgt.
 Pepper; Frank Zappa's Freak Out ... the Who's rock opera Tommy; Pink Floyd's technologically advanced concept album Dark Side of the Moon; and Miles Davis's jazz/rock fusion.